 Best Multi-Sig Wallets in the Business

 Copay is a wallet released by BitPay, an industry leader in wallet technology.
 CoPay is the original secured and trusted wallet for Bitcoin and Bitcoin Cash, which recently also included Ethereum and XRP.
-It uses the lightning network on the back end and is traditionally known to negligible fees, protecting from the Bitcoin community’s fee fluctuation.
+It uses the lightning network on the back end and is traditionally known for nominal fees, protecting it from the Bitcoin community’s fee fluctuation.

 CoPay also allows its users to have Multisig wallets with different private keys for no additional resource.
-It is an open-source feature that can be audited by anyone and everyone for any flaws.
+Moreover, it is an open-source feature that anyone can audit for flaws.
 Constructing a Multisig wallet is relatively simple than other wallet providers, but that should not say that the users should not have a little technical knowledge.

 “When you sign up and create a wallet, it deploys a multi-sig contract onto the Ethereum blockchain,” said, Ben Chan, the CTO of BitGo.

 One of the oldest players in the industry, Electrum, was formed in 2011 as a Bitcoin wallet provider.
-It was released under the MIT patent license to show it backing.
-Electrum has since added functionality for desktop, mobile phones, and hard wallets.
+It was released under the MIT patent license to show its backing.
+Electrum has since added functionality for desktops, mobile phones, and hard wallets.
 For now, Electrum stresses the importance of Bitcoin and only provides services on the Bitcoin blockchain.